Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 We have finished migrating `all.sh` to `MBEDTLS_PSA_CRYPTO_CONFIG`, so in principle, it should not rely on setting legacy options.
 There are still many occurrences of [boolean options that can be set indirectly](#boolean-options-that-can-be-set-indirectly) (and thus are likely to be removed).
 Almost all are `config.py unset` that are only present because we're disabling a mechanism through PSA and we want to avoid it coming back through the legacy API where it's enabled by default or by `full`, hence we can remove the `unset` statements once the option is no longer present in `crypto_config.h`.

-TODO: validate this.
+ACTION (https://github.com/Mbed-TLS/mbedtls/issues/10148): validate this.
 By making the legacy option default-off and excluded from `full`, then comparing the outcome files?
 (Removing the option may affect [`depends.py`](#legacy-options-in-dependspy) until the ongoing work there is finished.)

 #### Legacy options in `depends.py`